-Field instructors-the primary role models and teachers for social work interns in the field-are selected based on the following factors, with any exceptions made on a case-by-case basis by the Director of Field Education, in collaboration with field faculty colleagues.
+Field instructors-the primary role models for social work interns in the field-are selected based on the following factors, with any exceptions made on a case-by-case basis by the Director of Field Education, in collaboration with field faculty colleagues.
 Field instructors must:

-- Hold an MSW from an accredited School of Social Work. - Have at least two years of post-master's experience. - Have a well-integrated knowledge and understanding of the program area in which the student will be located and for which the field instructor will provide supervision. - Have both an interest and a demonstrated skill in teaching. - Be willing and available to participate in School of Social Work activities, such as orientation and training sessions. - Meet, as needed, with liaisons for regular semester site visits as well as to address internship problems that may arise (must also be able to meet on campus, as needed, for special circumstances. - Commit to being available for the entire field internship period. - Commit to being available during the hours in which students are in internship within the agency. - Commit to providing one hour of weekly individual supervision to each student. - Be able to adjust their own workload to permit regular and adequate time for student instruction. - Be willing and able to model the six core values of the National Association of Social Workers (NASW) Code of Ethics: being competent, showing dignity, respecting the importance of human relationships, having integrity, providing service, and advocating for social justice (See NASW Web site: www.socialworkers.org).
+- Hold a BASW or MSW from an accredited School of Social Work - Have at least two-years of post BASW or MSW experience

+- Have a well-integrated knowledge and understanding of the program area in which the student will be located and for which the field instructor will provide supervision - Have both an interest and a demonstrated skill in teaching - Be willing and available to participate in School of Social Work activities, such as orientation and training sessions - Meet, as needed, with the liaisons-both for regular semester site visits as well as to address field experience problems that may arise-and must also be able to meet on campus, if needed for special circumstances - Commit to being available for the entire internship - Commit to being available during the hours in which students are in internship within the agency - Be able to adjust their own workload to permit regular and adequate time for instruction of students - Become knowledgeable of policies and procedures specified in the Undergraduate Field Education Manual which can be accessed on the School's website - Be willing and able to model the six core values of the National Association of Social Workers (NASW) Code of Ethics: being competent, showing dignity, respecting the importance of human relationships, having integrity, providing service, and advocating for social justice.
+(NASW Web site is: www.socialworkers.org)